ARGUMENTATION STUDIES:

 Oswald Ducrot, 1972, Dire et ne pas Dire [To Say and Not To Say] — 1973, La Preuve et le Dire [Proving and Saying] — & al. 1980, Les Mots du Discours [The Words of Discourse] Jean-Claude Anscombre et Oswald Ducrot, 1983, L’Argumentation dans la Langue [Argumentation within Language]

-— In a discursive and cognitive perspective:
+— From a discursive and cognitive point of view:

 Jean-Blaise Grize, 1982, De la Logique à l’Argumentation [From Logic to Argumentation]

-3.3 The dialectical and critical approaches
+3.3 The Dialectical and Critical approaches

 Charles L. Hamblin, 1970, Fallacies

 3.4.
-The Pragma-Dialectical trend
+The Pragma-Dialectical Trend

 Frans H. van Eemeren & Rob Grootendorst, 1984, Speech Acts in Argumentative Discussions A Theoretical Model for the Analysis of Discussions Directed Towards Solving Conflicts of Opinion.